nickfargo/fl/src/runtime.coffee.md

         seed = undefined
       -> new ReductionIterator fn, seed, iteratorOf sequence

+Reduction iterators, in the case of a zero-length `source`, must yield a single
+value: the result of calling `fn` with no arguments.
+For a proper monoidal reducer, this will be its associated **identity value** (e.g.: `sum` → 0;
+`multiply` → 1; collection reducers → empty-collection; etc.).

+In this implementation, a single iteration is produced from a zero-length `source` by releasing `fn` in the constructor immediately after it is called with no arguments, which signals to `next` that the iterator should yield the `value` held in `pre` once, and then terminate.

     class ReductionIterator
       constructor: ( @fn, seed, @source ) ->
         if seed?